CelsoSantos/alpine-glibc/README.md

 # alpine-glibc

-This repo contains the code to generate https://hub.docker.com/r/celsosantos/alpine-glibc.
+This repo contains the code to generate [`celsosantos/alpine-glibc`](https://hub.docker.com/r/celsosantos/alpine-glibc).
 It can produce builds for any architecture.
-This one is used to produce ARM64 builds.
+This one is used to produce `arm64` builds.

+It aims to be a direct replacement of [`frolvlad/alpine-glibc`](https://hub.docker.com/r/frolvlad/alpine-glibc) built for `arm64`.

 It also includes a glibc binary package builder in Docker.
 Produces a glibc binary package that can be imported into a rootfs to run applications dynamically linked against glibc, highly based on https://github.com/sgerrand/docker-glibc-builder